jjbouza/tda-tools/README.md

 pd <- diagram(X, 'point-cloud', dim_max=1, threshold=0.5)
 ```
 Since we are satisfied with the other default parameters, we only change the ```dim_max``` parameter, which tells Ripser
-the top dimension to compute homology in.
+the top dimension to compute homology in, and the ```threshold``` parameter, which tells Ripser when to stop the filtration.

 The ```pd``` object is a class with three members, which can be accessed by
 ```R pd$member```.
 The first class member is ```R pd$pairs```, which contains the persistence pairs calculated from X,